We all hope for the best when we're planning a wedding but sometimes the unexpected strikes!

-Every year it seems that extreme weather events become even more unpredictable.
-Last year we saw wedding venues damaged or without power for months on end after hurricanes hit various parts of the country and popular destination wedding locations.
+According to Wedding Protector Plan, every year they hear that extreme weather events become even more unpredictable.
+Last year, they saw a few very popular wedding venues damaged or without power for months on end after hurricanes hit.
 Wedding dresses and other precious nuptial items that had to be left behind during flash flooding were lost or damaged beyond repair.
 Wildfires led to mass evacuations all over the West Coast, causing weddings to be postponed until it was safe to return.
 Nor’easters caused transportation shutdowns that caused wedding couples trouble with vendors that could not get to their venue on their meticulously planned day.

 What does wedding insurance cover?